LlamaSantos/react_day3/README.md

 The only other thing about this file that might look off is our ```componentWillMount``` function.
 Remember in our firebaseUtils object we call ```this.onChange(false)``` whenever a user logs out and ```this.onChange(true)``` whenever a user logs in.
 If we didn't do this, our menu would never re-render.
 But, by setting onChange to a function which calls setState, whenever onChange is invoked our component will rerender due to setState being called.

+#### Step 5: Routes

+We're almost done with our protected routes.
+All we need to do now is specifcy what our routes will look like in our routes.js file.

+I don't want to give you the code for this one but remember that you can specify your routes using JSX.
+Check out [React Routers main API](https://github.com/rackt/react-router) for an example of how to do this.

+**As I mentioned earlier, I realize this section was super heavy.
+If you're still struggling, I've made a Repo which is the bare minimum you need to get Authentication/Protected Routes working with Firebase and React Router which can be found [HERE](https://github.com/tylermcginnis/react-router-firebase-auth).
+I highly reccommend you fork it and play around with it because it follows the exact same pattern we did above without all the extra NBA Routes stuff.
+You'll find that once it clicks, you'll love how it works.
+Another great resource is Michael Jackson's talk from Reactconf.
+[Here's his talk](http://youtu.be/XZfvW1a8Xac?t=18m42s) and that will take you to the exact moment he talks about authentication with React Router. **